naacl-org/naacl-2025-website/README.md

 # NAACL-HLT 2025 official website

-This is the code for the official website for the 2025 Annual Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL-HLT).
+This is the code for the official website for the 2025 Annual Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL-HLT).

 It's currently using the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/).